-- the reliability of the results of the studies relating to efficacy and safety, and possible adverse effects resulting from the administration, of the Company's product candidates; - funding delays, reductions in or elimination of U.S. government funding and/or non-renewal of expiring funding for one or more of our development programs; - our common stock; - the GE Loan Agreement; - our net operating loss carryforwards, or NOLs; - the award of government contracts to our competitors or delays caused by third parties challenging government contract awards to us; - · unforeseen safety and efficacy issues; - · challenges related to the development, technology transfer, scale-up, and/or process validation of manufacturing processes for our product candidates; - · unexpected determinations that these product candidates are not effective and/or capable of being marketed as products; and - · risk associated with accomplishing any future strategic acquisitions or business combinations.
+- the reliability of the results of the studies relating to efficacy and safety, and possible adverse effects resulting from the administration, of the Company's product candidates; - funding delays, reductions in or elimination of U.S. government funding and/or non-renewal of expiring funding for one or more of our development programs; - our common stock; - the GE Loan Agreement; - our net operating loss carryforwards, or NOLs; - the award of government contracts to our competitors or delays caused by third parties challenging government contract awards to us; - unforeseen safety and efficacy issues; - · challenges related to the development, technology transfer, scale-up, and/or process validation of manufacturing processes for our product candidates; - · unexpected determinations that these product candidates prove not to be effective and/or capable of being marketed as products; - . accomplishing future strategic acquisitions or business combinations;

-In addition to the foregoing, please review the risks detailed under the caption "Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2013, and in our other reports filed with the SEC from time to time thereafter.
-In particular, in its May 2013 decision, the Delaware Supreme Court reversed the remedy ordered by the Delaware Court of Chancery which awarded PharmAthene 50% of all net profits (as defined in the court's final judgment) related to the sale of Tecovirimat, also known as ST-246® (formerly referred to as "ArestvyrTM" and currently referred to by SIGA in its Current Report on Form 10-Q for the quarterly period ended June 30, 2014 as "Tecovirimat") and related products for 10 years following the initial commercial sale of the drug once SIGA earns \$40.0 million in net profits from the sale of Tecovirimat and related products and remanded the issue of a remedy back to the trial court for reconsideration.
-As a result, there can be no assurance that the Delaware Court of Chancery will issue a remedy that provides us with a financial interest in Tecovirimat t and related products or any remedy.
-Furthermore, there is significant uncertainty regarding the level and timing of sales of Tecovirimat and when and whether it will be approved by the FDA, and corresponding health agencies around the world.
-Therefore, even if the Delaware Court of Chancery does award us a remedy that provides us monies related to sales or profit of Tecovirimat, we cannot predict with certainty if or when SIGA will begin recognizing profit on the sale thereof and there can be no assurance that any profits, if recognized, received by SIGA and paid to us will be significant.
-Significant additional non-clinical animal studies, human clinical trials, and manufacturing development work remain to be completed for all our products candidates, including Valortim®, rBChE and SparVax®.
-At this point, future government funding to support the development of Valortim®, rBChE and SparVax® is unlikely.
+as well as risks detailed under the caption "Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2013, and in our other reports filed with the U.S. Securities and Exchange Commission (the "SEC") from time to time thereafter.
+In particular, in its May 2013 decision, the Delaware Supreme Court reversed the remedy ordered by the Delaware Court of Chancery which awarded PharmAthene 50% of all net profits (as defined in the court's final judgment) related to the sale of ArestyvrTM (formerly called ST 246[®]) and related products for 10 years following the initial commercial sale of the drug once SIGA Technologies, Inc., or SIGA, earns \$40.0 million in net profits from the sale of Arestyvr TM and related products and remanded the issue of a remedy back to the trial court for reconsideration.
+As a result, there can be no assurance that the Delaware Court of Chancery will issue a remedy that provides us with a financial interest in ArestvyrTM and related products or any remedy.
+Furthermore, there is significant uncertainty regarding the level and timing of sales of Arestvyr TM and when and whether it will be approved by the United States Food and Drug Administration, or the FDA, and corresponding health agencies around the world.
+Therefore, even if the Delaware Court of Chancery does award us a remedy that provides us monies related to sales or profit of ArestvyrTM, we cannot predict with certainty if or when SIGA will begin recognizing profit on the sale thereof and there can be no assurance that any profits, if recognized, received by SIGA and paid to us will be significant.
+Significant additional non-clinical animal studies, human clinical trials, and manufacturing development work remain to be completed for all our products candidates, including Valortim, rBChE and SparVax[®].
+At this point, future government funding to support the development of Valortim®, rBChE and SparVax® is unlikely and remains uncertain.
 It is also uncertain whether any of our product candidates will be shown to be safe and effective and approved by regulatory authorities for use in humans.
 Forward-looking statements describe management's current expectations regarding our future plans, strategies and objectives and are generally identifiable by use of the words "may," "will," "should," "expect," "anticipate," "estimate," "believe," "intend," "project," "potential" or "plan" or the negative of these words or other variations on these words or comparable terminology.
 Such statements include, but are not limited to:

-- · statements about potential future government contract or grant awards; - · potential payments under government contracts or grants; - · potential regulatory approvals; - · anticipated results of pending litigation; - · future product advancements; and - · anticipated financial or operational results.
+- statements about potential future government contract or grant awards; - · potential payments under government contracts or grants; - potential regulatory approvals;

+- future product advancements; and - · anticipated financial or operational results.